Category:

 Keeping an eye on contract performance is just as important.
 If AI‑generated contracts move through approvals faster or lead to smoother contract renewals, that shows the process is working.

-But if the same errors keep popping up, it’s a sign that the AI’s training data or settings need an update.
+But if the same errors keep popping up, it’s a sign that the AI’s training data, settings, or AI agents need an update.
+This is also part of understanding generative AI in real contract work: the tool improves when your team reviews its output and corrects weak spots.

 Routine monitoring gives your team valuable insights and keeps the system accurate.
-Over time, this habit turns AI into a dependable tool for creating contracts that truly reflect your business needs without letting small errors slip through.
+Over time, this habit supports stronger contract management practices, reduces human error, and helps AI create contracts that better reflect your business needs.

 Get Contracts Moving Faster with Aline